game-ci/documentation/docs/docker/01-docker-images.md

 #### Limited IL2CPP support

-Currently images are only available with Ubuntu as the base operating system.
+Currently images are only available with Ubuntu or Windows as the base operating system.

 Some platforms require their respective operating systems in order to generate IL2CPP builds.

 That's why:

-- IL2CPP for Windows is not supported
 - IL2CPP for MacOS is not supported

-We are looking to include both Windows and MacOS as base images "in the future", which is mostly dependent on contributions from the community.
+We are looking to include MacOS as a base image "in the future", which is mostly dependent on contributions from the community.

+If you are looking to generate IL2CPP builds for MacOS, you can do so via [Github Actions](/docs/github/getting-started#il2cpp-example) without a docker container.

+#### Concurrent Builds on Windows and MacOS

+Windows and MacOS will consume a license seat for each concurrent build instance.
+This is in contrast to Linux based builds which consume the same seat allowing for unlimited simultaneous instances on the same license seat.
+This is not an issue for free licenses, but for paid licenses, you will need to be mindful of starting too many parallel jobs as activation will fail.
+Below are some examples of number of consumed seats for a build:

+You are building for 1 target on a Linux based platform, 1 target for a Windows based platform, and 1 target for a MacOS based platform:

+- Number of seats consumed for the Linux build instances: 1
+- Number of seats consumed for the Windows build instances: 1
+- Number of seats consumed for the MacOS build instances: 1

+Total concurrently consumed seats: **3**

+You are building for 3 targets on a Linux based platform, 3 targets for a Windows based platform, and 1 target for a MacOS based platform:

+- Number of seats consumed for the Linux build instances: 1
+- Number of seats consumed for the Windows build instances: 3
+- Number of seats consumed for the MacOS build instances: 1

+Total concurrently consumed seats: **5**

+This does not preclude you from doing builds sequentially, for example if you only have 1 seat available for your CI pipeline in the second example, you could build all Linux targets simultaneously, then build each Windows platform sequentially, and finally build the 1 MacOS target after that.
+More license seats would allow you to parallelize more Windows and MacOS builds.
+We prioritize getting build targets onto Linux and only use Windows and MacOS when necessary to maximize parallelism.